Revolving vs Non-Revolving Credit: Key Differences

 What Is Non-Revolving Credit?

 Non-revolving credit is another type of debt that you’ll want to be aware of.
-Some popular examples of non-revolving credit are auto loans, student loans, and mortgages.
+Some popular examples of non-revolving credit are auto loans, student loans, mortgages, and personal loans.

 With non-revolving credit, you receive all of your money upfront.
 As you make payments, your balance decreases, but you are not able to access any additional funds.